icgrp/ese532_handouts/ese532_handouts/hw4/homework_submission.md

           - <https://developer.arm.com/docs/den0024/latest/armv8-registers/neon-and-floating-point-registers/vector-register-sizes>
         ````
     10. Show how you can resolve the issue that you identified
         in the previous problem.
-(1 line) Include the assembly code of
+(1 line) Include the relevant code modification and
-        `Filter_vertical` after you have resolved the issue.
+        the assembly code of `Filter_vertical` after you have resolved the issue.
     11. After resolving the issue in both `Filter_horizontal` and `Filter_vertical`, how
         much speed up with respect to the baseline do you have now?
         Report your speed up and the new latencies of `Filter_horizontal` and `Filter_vertical`.